lovingmage/lovingmage.github.io/_pages/about.md

 <b></b>

-I will be joining the Department of Computer Science at Indiana University as an assistant professor starting in Fall 2023.
+I am an assistant professor in the Department of Computer Science at Indiana University.
 I received my Ph.D. in Computer Science from Duke University under the supervision of [Ashwin Machanavajjhala](https://users.cs.duke.edu/~ashwin/) and [Kartik Nayak](https://users.cs.duke.edu/~kartik/).

 I am generally interested in applied cryptography, differential privacy, distributed systems(blockchains), and databases.
 My current research focuses are listed as follows: